 Mark Leddy will receive the Distinguished Alumni Award Mark Leddy A passionate music afficionado, Mark opened the Beachland Ballroom with the added intention of revitalizing the Collinwood neighborhood.
 Donna Levandowski and Becca Riker Becca Riker will receive a Grassroots Champion Award Akanni Thomas Here’s how you can show your support:

-Atheism LGBT rights Alter-globalization.
+Atheism LGBT rights See also Notes Alter-globalization.
 Alter-globalization slogans during the protests in Le Havre against the 37th G8 summit in Deauville, France Alter-globalization (also known as alternative globalization, alter-mundialization—from the French "alter-mondialisation"—or the global justice movement) is the name of a social movement whose proponents support global cooperation and interaction, but oppose what they describe as the negative effects of economic globalization, feeling that it often works to the detriment of, or does not adequately promote, human values such as environmental and climate protection, economic justice, labor protection, protection of indigenous cultures, peace and civil liberties.
 Etymology The term was coined against accusations of nationalism by neoliberal proponents of globalization, meaning a support of both humanism and universal values but a rejection of the Washington consensus and similar neoliberal policies.